Optimal Control of Closed Quantum Systems via B-Splines with Carrier Waves: Conclusions

 The objective function in the optimal control problem consists of two parts: the infidelity of the final gate transformation and a time-integral for evaluating leakage to higher energy levels.
 We apply a ``first-discretize-then-optimize" approach and outline the derivation of the discrete adjoint equation that is solved to efficiently calculate the gradient of the objective function.

-To demonstrate our approach, we optimized the control functions for a CNOT gate on two coupled qudits, resulting in a gate fidelity exceeding 99.99\%.
+To demonstrate our approach, we optimized the control functions for a CNOT gate on two coupled qudits, resulting in a gate fidelity exceeding 99.9\%.
 Based on a simple noise model, we also generalized the proposed method to calculate risk-neutral controls that are resilient to uncertainties in the Hamiltonian model.
 The results are promising and indicate that a more systematic study of optimization under uncertainty can yield controls that are robust to noise in quantum systems.
 We finally compared the performance of the proposed method, implemented in the Juqbox package~\cite{Juqbox-software}, and two implementations of the GRAPE algorithm: the pulse\_optim method in QuTiP~\cite{qutip} and Grape-TensorFlow~\cite{Leung-2017}.
 The codes were compared on a set of SWAP gates on a single qudit.
 Here, Juqbox was found to run 50-100 times faster than Grape-TensorFlow and produce control functions that are significantly smoother than pulse\_optim.
+The most significant difference between the codes occurred for the $|0\rangle \leftrightarrow |6\rangle$ SWAP gate, where the Grape-TF code failed to solve the optimal control problem.

 In future work, we intend to generalize our approach to solve optimal control problems for larger quantum systems.